microsoft/semanticworkbench/RESPONSIBLE_AI_FAQ.md

 - Developers using Semantic Workbench can adopt a user-centric approach in designing applications, ensuring that users are well-informed and have the ability to approve any actions taken by the AI.
 Semantic Workbench exposes all the information provided by the connected assistants, so it's important that developers code these assistants to expose their rationale, prompts, and state.

 - Additionally, intelligent assistants developers should implement mechanisms to monitor and filter any automatically generated information, if deemed necessary.
+Some of these mechanisms include:
+  - moderating users' input and AI's output, for instance using [Azure AI Content Safety](https://azure.microsoft.com/products/ai-services/ai-content-safety).
+  - including metaprompt guardrails, instructing LLMs how to protect users and business logic.
+For instance see [this page](https://learn.microsoft.com/azure/ai-services/openai/concepts/system-message) for information and examples.

 - By addressing responsible AI issues in this manner, developers can create assistants that are not only efficient and useful but also adhere to ethical guidelines and prioritize user trust and safety.

 ## What operational factors and settings allow for effective and responsible use of Semantic Workbench?

+- First and foremost, use Semantic Workbench to access your assistants only in private development environments, such as your localhost.

-- First and foremost, developers using Semantic Workbench can precisely define user interactions and how user data is managed in the source code of their intelligent assistants.
+- Developers using Semantic Workbench can precisely define user interactions and how user data is managed in the source code of their intelligent assistants.

 - If a prototype assistant runs a sequence of components, additional risks/failures may arise when using non-deterministic behavior.
 To mitigate this, developers can: